 - Agencies will usually be more expensive for the intended parents than working with attorneys and clinics alone.

 - You and the intended parents will need to meet the requirements of that agency.

 - Completing agency screening processes can take some time.

 - You’ll have less personal control over the selection and screening of the parents.

-Ultimately, it’s your choice whether or not you want to go through an agency for your journey as a surrogate, but we do commonly recommend using these types of professionals because of the undeniable benefits of using an agency.
+Ultimately, it’s your choice whether or not you want to go through an agency for your journey as a surrogate, but we do encourage using these types of professionals because of the undeniable benefits of using an agency.
 To get more information about why an agency might be right for you, contact a surrogacy professional today.